whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/14-studio-work/14-02-revised-interactive-web-experience-assignment.md

 Scrolling down the page or clicking Next might advance the story.

 Backgrounds could fade from day to night or characters could change expressions as the mood shifts.
 Ambient noise such as rain or city traffic could fades in on certain sections.
 Specific voice over lines could play at specific moments.

+#### Audio Visual Instrument

+You could turn the web browser into a musical instrument or a sound board.
+Create a page where every key on the keyboard or click on the screen triggers a specific sound and a corresponding visual animation.
+The visuals could include audio reactive sbstract shapes, colors, or vector graphics that scale and rotate when a beat hits.
+You could use existing drum samples, synthesizer notes, or sounds created in Adobe Audition.

+#### Physics Sandbox

+A sandbox differs from a game because there is no specific predetermined end goal.
+It is a system to play with rather than beat.
+Create a simulation where users can manipulate objects on the screen to see how they react.
+This could take the form of virtual bubble wrap, a gravity simulator, or a digital pet that needs more avacados to eat.
+Consider creating sounds for collisions and pops.

 ### Process